Psygoal/AttenGpKa/README.md

 # AttenGpKa
 AttenGpKa is a graph neural network for predicting pKa of different molecules in various solvents.
+If you use resources of this [project](https://zenodo.org/records/11436576), please cite:

+1. H. An, X. Liu, W. Cai, X. Shao.
+AttenGpKa: A Universal Predictor of Solvation Acidity Using Graph Neural Network and Molecular Topology.
+Journal of Chemical Information and Modeling, 2024.
+DOI: 10.1021/acs.jcim.4c00449

+The training data, which is collected from the iBond database, can be found in the Supporting Information of our published paper (https://doi.org/10.1021/acs.jcim.4c00449).

+If you use this data in your work, in addition to this work, please also cite:

+2. J.-D. Yang, X.-S. Xue, P. Ji, X. Li, J.-P. Cheng, Internet Bond-energy Databank (pKa and BDE): iBonD Home Page. http://ibond.nankai.edu.cn.

 ### 1 environment requirements
 The required packages and their versions are included in the [requirements.txt](./requirements.txt) file.
 Run the following commands to build your environment: